The engines of the gület slowed to a steady purr as we pulled into the natural sweeping harbour.

 But the Lycian coast, for us, baffles the logical mind with history; dates, anecdotes, legends, mystery, major historical events, world known names transcending different faiths and beliefs.

-Compared to many ancient sights, Phaselis is tiny.
+Compared to many ancient sites, Phaselis is tiny.
 But it crams all of this in.

 In many places, Phaselis is piles of crumbling rubble.

-Well the town does date back to the 7th Century BC when colonists from Rhodes arrived and quickly realised its strategic importance.
+Well the town does date back to the 7th Century BC when colonists from the kingdom of Rhodes arrived and quickly realised its strategic importance.

-Phaselis is built on an isthmus and has large, natural harbours which were used for receiving guests, and, of course, goods to support the local communities.
+Phaselis is built on an isthmus and has large, natural harbours which were used for receiving guests, and, of course, receiving and exporting goods to support the local communities.

 In the 21st century, we had just arrived in an inflatable dinghy, via one of those harbours: the South Harbour.